 There is also no reason to suspend the small dishes above the ground.
 As long as we know where they would have been on the surface of the original large dish, we can put them on the ground and add an appropriate amount of cable to delay the signals as shown in Figure 4.
 The dish that is closest to the original position (the dotted line) will need the most delay.
 Combining the signals collected by the individual dishes with the appropriate delays synthesizes the effect of the large single dish, resulting in a synthesized beam equivalent to that of the large dish.

-This arrangement of small dishes is called a phase array since the cables and electronics make the radio waves from a particular direction “in phase.”
+This arrangement of small dishes is called a phased array since the cables and electronics ensure that the radio waves from a particular direction are “in phase.”
 By carefully changing the lengths of the cables and tweaking the electronics, we could bring radio waves from a different direction into phase.
 In other words, we could steer the phased array without moving the dishes.
 If we replicate the electronics and cables, we can point in two directions at the same time as shown in Figure 5.

-SETI observations use three beams to observe three stars (or positions on a sky survey grid) at the same frequency at the same time in order to eliminate signals from terrestrial technology.
-If a signal appears in two or more beams, it is almost certainly from our own technology.
-If a signal appears in only one beam, it is worthy of further tests.
+SETI observations use three beams to observe three stars (or positions on a sky survey grid) at the same frequency at the same time in order to eliminate signals caused by terrestrial interference.
+If a signal appears in two or more beams, it is almost certainly from our own equipment or from manmade interference.
+If a signal appears in only one beam, it is worthy of further scrutiny.